Services Our Approach About Client Portal FAQ Contact Client Portal Login

 What Building Permits and Licences Are Required?

-• Comunicación previa — for minor works that don’t affect the building structure
+• Comunicación previa — a declaration for minor works that do not affect structure, layout or external appearance

 • Licencia de obra menor — for non-structural modifications

-• Licencia de obra mayor — for structural works, new construction, and significant renovations
+• Licencia de obra mayor — required for structural works, new build, extensions and significant renovation.
+Needs a project drawn by a qualified architect and endorsed by the professional college

-• Licencia de primera ocupación — occupancy licence required after completion
+• Licencia de primera ocupación — the occupancy licence issued after completion.
+Without it you cannot legally contract utilities or, in due course, sell cleanly

-2. Architect coordination — we review the project from a legal and regulatory perspective
+2. Architect coordination — we review the project from a legal and regulatory standpoint alongside your architect

-3. Permit application — we prepare and submit the documentation to the relevant municipality
+3. Permit application — we prepare and lodge the documentation with the relevant municipality

-4. Authority liaison — we manage communications with planning departments
+4. Authority liaison — we manage the exchange with the planning department, including requests for further information

 What Regulatory Restrictions Apply in Menorca?